After four months of pandemic conditions, you’ve hopefully still got a

 burnout.
 What works for your organization is something only you can

-determine, but here are a few that stood out to us:
+determine, but here are some that stand out to us:

-- McKinsey shared a great piece on different organizations who have pivoted
+- McKinsey shared a great piece on organizations who used the pandemic to adapt their processes.

 - Zappos has adopted a system that’s a hybrid between their much praised